Krauser Domani: Body & chassis

 The Domani is built around a torsionally rigid tubular steel frame with structurally integrated sidecar unit.
-As mentioned above, the sidecar portion of the vehicle is an integral part of the frame.
-One of the advantages of this is that the frame is torsionally stiffer than that of a regular sidecar equipped motorcycle.
+An advantage of this is that the frame is torsionally stiffer than that of a regular sidecar equipped motorcycle.
 Also, the suspension and layout for the two rear wheels can now be more car-like.
 The unique frame also allows for aerodynamic fibreglass bodywork that would not be possible in a traditional set-up.
 This in turn allows for some unique packaging of the components, for example the radiator is mounted in the sidecar where it is better exposed to airflow.
 The aerodynamic skin also allows for the inclusion of a small luggage compartment in the back.

 Engine

 The Domani is powered by a BMW K 1200 engine producing 150 hp and connected to a five-speed gearbox.
-The engine, coupled with the Domani's light curb weight (390 kg), is enough to power the vehicle to a factory specified maximum of over 200 km/h.
+The engine, coupled with the Domani's light curb weight 390 kg, is enough to power the vehicle to a factory specified maximum of over 200 km/h.

 Suspension

 The Domani utilizes three wheel independent suspension with double-wishbones at the rear and dual rocker arms at the front.
-These are connected to 185/60 - R14 tyres at the front and in the sidecar and 195/60 - R15 tyred at the rear.
+These are connected to 185/60 R14 tyres at the front and in the sidecar and 195/60 R15 at the rear.